 Exceptions include law enforcement officers who may obtain information with a warrant or subpoena and mandatory reporting of child or elder abuse.

-As a medical office assistant, it’s your role to abide by these guidelines.
+As a medical office assistant, it’s your role to abide by these rules and guidelines.

 - Positively identify individuals requesting access to medical records.